-Institutional Requirements (10 credit hours)
+Institutional Requirements (10 hours)

-COLL1001 College Success Orientation COLL2001 College Capstone CPSI1003 Introduction to Computers COMM1313 Communications PHED1002 Concepts of Physical Education OR 2 (1 credit) PHED Activity Courses
+COLL1101 Freshman Seminar COLL2001 College Capstone CPSI1003 Introduction to Computers COMM1313 Communications PHED1002 Concepts of Physical Education or 2 (1 credit) PHED Activity Courses

-Estimated cost of Program, excluding web and lab fees, supplies and books: \$7,000 Tuition and fees are subject to change per Board of Trustee approval.
+In-state estimated cost of Program, excluding web and lab fees, supplies and books: \$7,600 Tuition and fees are subject to change per Board of Trustee approval.

-NOTE ABOUT TRANSFERRING: According to Arkansas State Legislation and the terms of a partnership agreement between Ozarka College and most state-supported colleges and universities in Arkansas, students who complete the Associate of Arts degree will be able to transfer all course work directly to the the four-year institution and enter with junior standing.
+Note: According to Arkansas State Legislation and the terms of a partnership agreement between Ozarka College and most state-supported colleges and universities in Arkansas, students who complete the Associate of Arts degree will be able to transfer all course work directly to the the four-year institution and enter with junior standing.
 The following conditions apply: